 As much as you might not like to admit it, your mammy is (always) right: “Close those doors, you’re letting an awful draught in!”

 Draught-proofing your house is a quick and easy win when looking to improve your home's energy efficiency.
 By checking keyholes, doors, windows and open fireplaces for incoming draughts of cold air, you can effectively tackle heat loss and keep the heat where you need it.

-Closing curtains in the evening can also help keep the heat from escaping a room through the windows.
-However curtains should generally be kept open in the morning and during the day time to maximise natural daylight and heat.
+- Close curtains in the evening to help keep the heat from escaping through the windows.
+However, curtains should generally be kept open in the morning and during the day time to maximise natural daylight and heat.